 The liver is the largest gland in the body and provides a number of essential functions, these include;

 - Carbohydrate metabolism.
 The liver helps to maintain blood glucose levels.
 When levels are high the liver converts the excess glucose into glycogen for storage.
-When levels of glucose drops glycogen is converted back to glucose.
+When levels of glucose drops glycogen is converted back into glucose.

 - Stores the fat soluble vitamins; A, K, E, and D and water soluble B12, along with iron and copper.

-- Stored fat can be converted back into a form which can then be used to provide energy.
+- Stored fat can be converted back into a form which can be used to provide energy.

 - Synthesis of plasma proteins.